Hossam-Tarek/memory-game/js/Grid.md

 # Grid Class Doc

-This class is meant to deal with the memory game grid throw a simple functions, without lots of complications.
+This class is meant to deal with the memory game grid throw simple functions, without lots of complications.

 |                Method               |  Return type   | Description
 |-------------------------------------|----------------|------------------------